Appearance

 # Batch processing

-konfigo -s template.yaml -S schema.yaml -V batch-vars.yamlInput Sources (-s, --sources)
+konfigo -s template.yaml -S schema.yaml -V batch-vars.yamlInput Sources (-s)

 Specify configuration sources to merge.